thhdragon/ff5m/docs/UNINSTALL.md

 ### Using Uninstall Image

-This image is meant to restore mod functionality as a last resort; consider using other methods instead.
+This image is meant to restore printer functionality as a last resort; consider using other methods instead.
 You can find the image here:
 Download the appropriate image for your printer model:
 - **Non-Pro printer version:** [Adventurer5M-ForgeX-uninstall.tgz](https://github.com/DrA1ex/ff5m/releases/download/1.2.0/Adventurer5M-ForgeX-uninstall.tgz)